Write a letter to travel agency to inquire some information about a trip.

 Dear Sir or Madam,

-explain why you were at the restaurant
+- explain why you want to do voluntary/unpaid work at the museum

 You do NOT need to write your own address.

-Begin your letter as: Dear Sir or Madam,
+Begin your letter as:

 Informing an Airline.